Russell Mael: Sparks

+Since the late 1980s Sparks have almost exclusively recorded in Russell's home studio, to escape the limitations of expensive studio time and maintain creative independence.
+He mixes and engineers their work, and the brothers co-produce.

 Personal life

 In 2017, a reviewer noted that while the brothers' biographies recount a Los Angeles childhood in which they surfed and were both models for mail order catalogues, their private lives are otherwise almost entirely unknown.
 "Well, we're in good company with Bob Dylan", was their reported response.
 "We feel the less you do know, it keeps the mythology and the image in a better position."
 Even to the question of whether they have partners or spouses, they refused to give an indication, insisting that "the vagueness is more interesting than the reality."

-It was, however, mentioned in Edgar Wright's 2021 documentary The Sparks Brothers that Russell dated Miss Christine of The GTOs, and had a brief fling with the Go-Go's member Jane Wiedlin, who was an additional vocalist on the Sparks track "Cool Places".
+It was, however, mentioned in Edgar Wright's documentary film The Sparks Brothers (2021) that Russell dated Miss Christine of the GTOs, and had a brief fling with the Go-Go's member Jane Wiedlin, who was an additional vocalist on the Sparks track "Cool Places".